Narvesen

-Today Narvesen also operates 249 stores in Latvia and a further 260 stores in Lithuania, where it shares market with Lietuvos spauda, also owned by Reitangruppen since 2012.
+Today Narvesen also operates 249 stores in Latvia and a further 260 stores in Lithuania, where it shares market with Lietuvos spauda, also owned by Reitan since 2012.

 Narvesen's presence in Latvia began in 1997, and greatly expanded when the company acquired the Preses apvienība chain of kiosks in 2000.
 The chain had a market share of 41% in 2020.